NorESMhub/NorESM/doc/configurations/amips.rst

 - CICE%PRES
    - Build CICE (sea-ice model) with prescribed sea-ice
 - DOCN%DOM
    - Build data ocean with fixed SSTs.
-Which SST files to use can be set in user_nl_cice after in the case directory after creating the case if different from the default files.
 If you want to run with a slab ocean slab: DOCN%SOM
 - MOSART
    - Build MOSART (river runoff model) with default configurations
 - SGLC_SWAV
-   - The SGLC (land-ice) and SWAV (ocean-wave) models are not interactive, but used only to satisy the interface requirements
+   - The SGLC (land-ice) and SWAV (ocean-wave) models are not interactive, but used only to satisfy the interface requirements

+To use different prescribed fields for SSTs and sea-ice cover than the default, change the value of the variable **SSTICE_DATA_FILENAME** in the evn_run.xml file to the full path of a different file that complies to the requirements of the CICE and the data-ocean model.

 NorESM2 derived boundary conditions for AMIP simulations
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^